GSandhu2/ASmartMusicRecommender/README.md

 - (Important) Email ethancar@uw.edu with your Spotify email so I can give you access to the Spotify API, otherwise you'll see an authorization error in the console.
 Spotify only allows "a maximum of 25 users in develoment mode".

 To build: Open Maven tab on the right and run ASmartMusicRecommender/Lifecycle/compile.
 To test: Right click on test folder and click "Run all tests".
+Folder is located in ASmartMusicRecommender/src/test.

-To run: Run main method in frontend/Home.java.
+To run: Run main method in ASmartMusicRecommender/src/src/frontend/Home.java.

 Use cases: Right now, our primary use case is finding songs similar sounding to the song that you like.